What you need before taking your kit home.

 - Raw meat.
-We feed our kits raw from 3 weeks of age and expect you to continue on with the feeding of raw at least once a day, preferably more.
+We feed our kits raw from 3 weeks of age and expect you to continue on with the feeding of raw at least twice a day.
 A well fed kit is a happy healthy kit.

 - Dry kibble.
 Keep dry kibble down 24/7.
 We feed Merlin Ferret Food.

 - Toys.
 Ferrets love to play.
 And war dance!
 LOL.
 Jingly balls, tunnels, dig boxes, ball pits, toys dangling from a string.
 You can make loads of your own toys with your imagination.
 Boxes are always a hit here with a few holes cut in.

 - Bowls.
 You probably want a heavy ceramic bowl so the kit doesn’t tip the dry kibble out.
 Although not necessary it is a good idea.

 - Water bottle.
 We use water bottles and your little one will be used to a water bottle but we also use heavy bowls too.
 It is your preference really.